demibabs/plscompare/README.md

 ### Backend

 The backend is a [Node](https://nodejs.org/en) server, where I used [Express](https://expressjs.com/) to create a REST API for communication with the frontend.
-It also written in TypeScript.
+It is also written in TypeScript.

 The actual video processing and rendering pipeline uses [FFmpeg](https://www.ffmpeg.org/).